tum-ens/urbs/README.md

 ### Windows

+There are 2 ways to get all required packages under Windows.
+I recommend using the Python distribution Anaconda.
+If you don't want to use it or already have an existing Python 2.7 (sorry, 3.X ist not yet supported) installation, you can also download the required packages one by one.

+#### Anaconda (recommended)

+  1. **[Anaconda (Python 2.7](http://continuum.io/downloads).
+Choose the 64-bit installer if possible.
+       1. During the installation procedure, keep both checkboxes "modify PATH" and "register Python" selected!
+  2. **Coopr/Pyomo**
+       1. Launch a new command prompt (Win+R, type "cmd", Enter)
+       2. Enter `pip install coopr`
+  3. **GLPK**
+       1. Download the latest version (e.g. GLPK-4.55) of [WinGLPK](http://sourceforge.net/projects/winglpk/files/winglpk/)
+       2. Extract the contents to a folder, e.g. `C:\GLPK`
+       3. Add the subfolder `w64` to your system path, e.g. `C:\GLPK\w64` ([how](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)).

+#### Manually (the hard way)

 For all packages, best take the latest release or release candidate version.
 Both 32 bit and 64 bit versions work, though 64 bit is recommended.

   1. **[Python 2.7](https://python.org/download)**.
 Python 3 support is not possible yet, but planned once all used packages support it.